influxdata/telegraf/plugins/inputs/logparser/README.md

 |42|\uD83D\uDC2F|'telegraf'|
 ```

-Since `|` is a special character in the grok langauge, we must escape it to
+Since `|` is a special character in the grok language, we must escape it to
 get a literal `|`.
 With a basic TOML string, special characters such as
 backslash must be escaped, requiring us to escape the backslash a second time.